Canterbury School (St. Petersburg, Florida): Extracurricular activities

 There are more than 30 in-school and after-school clubs and activities offered to Middle and Upper School students at no cost.
 Clubs include: Student Council, Thespian and Junior Thespian Troupes, ROV Club, Debate Club, Photojournalism, iPad Medics, Model UN, Girls On The Run, Book Club, SADD, Geography club, International Studies Club, Recycling Team, Mu Alpha Theta, Interact, Ocean Bowl, Envirothon and Songwriter's Workshop.
-Students must be inducted into Honor Societies such as NHS, NJHS, Latin Honor Society, French Honor Society, Spanish Honor Society.
+Students must be inducted into Honor Societies such as NHS, NJHS, French Honor Society, and Spanish Honor Society.

 Additionally, all grades (4-12) take an overnight class trip during the year.

 All students have the opportunity to try out for school plays and productions and students in the 6th grade a higher can join after school athletic teams.